Information on the Capital One Cyber Incident

 - About 80,000 linked bank account numbers of our secured credit card customers.

-We will directly notify these customers through the mail.
+We have notified these customers through the mail.

 For our Canadian credit card customers, approximately 1 million Social Insurance Numbers were compromised in this incident.
-We will directly notify all Canadian customers affected.
+We have notified all Canadian customers affected.

 For our Canadian credit card customers, please visit our website at www.capitalone.ca/facts2019.